foldda/charian/README.md

 ## Inside the API

 The Charian API is very simple.
 It contains only two defined types, class Rda and interface IRda, which are explained below.
 It is implemented in three languages ([C#](src/CSharp), [Python](src/Python), and [Java](src/Java)) in this repo.
-We chose to use C# syntax in this doco to explain the concept and usage, which is applicable to the other language implementations as they share the same design and have a near-identical structure and naming convention.
+We will use C# syntax in this doco to explain the concept and the usage, which are applicable to the other language implementations as they share the same design and have a near-identical structure and naming convention.

 **Class Rda**